cober2019/Network-Automation/ProjectRouting/README.rst

 **Contributions:**

   For contributions to the project please use the blueprint from Abstract.py file.
-Following the abstract methods will allow you to create you own vendor specific code to collect the routing     table.
+Following the abstract methods will allow you to create code for a specific vendor.

-Status
+**Status**
 ______

 Under Developement